 If probation is revoked, the probationer is sentenced again for the crime for which he or she was originally charged.
 There is a much higher likelihood of jail for violation of probation because in the eyes of the court a Defendant was given the opportunity to avoid jail by following the Courts order and has now failed.
-Some judges even take it as a personal slap in the face that a Defendant did not follow their orders of probation.
+Some judges take it as a personal slap in the face that a Defendant did not follow their orders of probation.
 For many Defendants probation is revoked and they are sentenced to jail quickly and without realizing the seriousness of their situation.
 Usually, a Defendant sentenced to jail will report immediately following their guilty plea or conviction.
 It is critically important that a Defendant be able to effectively communicate their side of the story anytime they are faced with a charge of violation of probation.
 Many people fail at probation because the requirements were overwhelming given their financial or family situation or difficulties with mental health or substance abuse.
 Our experienced attorneys know how to effectively communicate these situations to the Court in a manner that doesn’t just sound like the same old excuses the Court hears all the time.
 The risk involved in violations of probation hearings cannot be overstated.
 While not every Judge is harsh on probationers there are many in Oakland County especially who will treat violations of probation very harshly even on a first occasion.

-Many different kinds of behavior may be considered a violation of probation, depending on exactly what conditions were attached to the probationary period.
+Many different kinds of behavior may be considered a violation of probation, depending on exactly what conditions were attached to the probationary order.
 Some of the common reasons for a probation violation include:

 Your Rights After A Probation Violation In Michigan